 This upper level undergraduate course was developed and taught at UMass Lowell.
-It approaches philosophy of biology at the cross section of science, technology, and politics with emphasis on social justice.
+It approaches philosophy of biology at the cross section of science, technology, and society

 Syllabus